 Checklist of environmental and social principles No further assessment required for compliance Potential impacts and risks - further assessment and management required for compliance Compliance with the Law Project(s) supported shall follow all applicable domestic and international law.
-Minor risk as relevant national and local authorities are consulted during the development of applications to the incubator phase to ensure compliance with all relevant laws and national standards.
+Relevant national and local authorities are consulted during the development of applications to the incubator phase to ensure compliance with all relevant laws and national standards.
 Proposed activities will be implemented in alignment and compliance with national and international regulatory and policy frameworks.
 Access and Equity Project(s) supported shall provide fair and equitable access to benefits in a manner that is inclusive and does not impede access to basic health services, clean water and sanitation, energy, education, housing, safe and decent working conditions, and land rights.
 Projects should not exacerbate existing inequities, particularly with respect to marginalised or vulnerable groups.
-Minor risk as the sites for activities - there is a risk of inequitable or restricted access.
+The sites for activities - there is a risk of inequitable or restricted access.
 To avoid this risk the ESMP for each project considered for grant-ward to provide mitigation measures including and requires ongoing screening during site selection.
 The programme design understands this risk and is developed on the basis of equitable access and will be a crucial guiding principle for the selection of all sites and the process of allocating access to these project benefits will be fair and impartial.
 A fair process treats people equally without favouritism or discrimination, and an impartial process treats all rivals or disputants equally.
 Equitable access requirements of the activities will be clearly and transparently communicated with beneficiaries.
 Ongoing environmental and social screening during incubator and accelerator phases will ensure ongoing compliance with this Principle.
+Marginalised and Project(s) supported shall avoid Through its equitable access approach, the Vulnerable Groups imposing any disproportionate adverse impacts on marginalised and vulnerable groups including children, women and girls, the elderly, indigenous people, tribal groups, programme focuses on marginalised and vulnerable groups (women, youth, elderly, people with disabilities, etc.) and aims to assist them to improve their resilience to climate change impacts through innovative